Sacramento Outpatient Veteran Rehab

 New Start Recovery Solutions Sacramento veterans program for PTSD and substance abuse uses trauma-informed integrated treatment.
 We work with the issues of combat stress, addictions, alcohol dependency, depression and other trauma-related disorders.

-Our PTSD treatment for veterans includes a combination of cognitive behavioral and processing therapy, dialectical behavior therapy, EMDR, prolonged exposure, wellness education, mindfulness, nutrition, yoga and more.
+Our PTSD treatment for veterans includes a combination of cognitive behavioral and processing therapy, dialectical behavior therapy, prolonged exposure, wellness education, mindfulness, nutrition, yoga and more.

 • Cognitive Processing Therapy (CPT)